Zewo/Venice/README.md

 completion to the channel's receivers.

-In this example we'll use a `jobs` channel to communicate work to be done to a worker goroutine.
+In this example we'll use a `jobs` channel to communicate work to be done to a worker coroutine.
 When we have no more jobs for the worker we'll `close` the `jobs` channel.

 ```swift